dhoyle/splicedocs-jekyll/pages/MLManager/UsingMLManager.md

 ---
-title: Using the Splice Machine ML Manager
+title: Using the Splice ML Manager
 summary: Overview of using the ML Manager
 keywords: data science, machine learning
 toc: false